 The Leap in!
 Crew knows it can be tricky to determine exactly what the NDIS will cover in these circumstances, so we have prepared this handy guide to help explain what supports are available and how to access them.

 Maintaining your lawn and garden is an important aspect of home maintenance, regardless of whether you rent or own your home.

 The NDIS may be able to cover the cost of hiring a service provider to help with your yard work, depending on your individual circumstances, according to these guidelines:

 - Your disability prevents you from being able to undertake the tasks yourself

 - The task does not require a licensed technician like an electrician or plumber

 - The support is related to your NDIS goals

-- It is considered “reasonable and necessary” – more on What is that “reasonable and necessary”?
+- The support must also be considered “reasonable and necessary” – more on What is reasonable and necessary?